 Who uses Adobe Lightroom?

-Many professional photographers and hobbyists use Adobe Lightroom.
-It's an efficient way to edit and manage large photo libraries, especially in a shared environment and when dealing with multiple versions and iterations of the same photos.
+Many professional photographers and hobbyists use Adobe Lr. what is lightroom It's an efficient way to edit and manage large photo libraries, especially in a shared environment and when dealing with multiple versions and iterations of the same photos.

 Although Adobe Lightroom can be used by any individual who requires digital photography management, there are some types of photographers for whom Lr is particularly handy.
 For example:

 - Professional photographers who create finished images for client delivery (portrait, editorial, fashion, commercial...).